sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`gauss`** (`float` , `float`) --->  `float`

 #### Result:
 A value from a normally distributed random variable with expected value (mean) and variance (standardDeviation).
-The probability density function of such a variable is a Gaussian./nA value from a normally distributed random variable with expected value (mean) and variance (standardDeviation).
+The probability density function of such a variable is a Gaussian.
+A value from a normally distributed random variable with expected value (mean) and variance (standardDeviation).
 The probability density function of such a variable is a Gaussian.

 #### Special cases:
   * when the operand is a point, it is read as {mean, standardDeviation}